-After the host has issued a Boot Program RAM (0x0003) command, The host must poll the 12.1.21 Boot Status (0x25) register until the Host Interface Ready bit is asserted (Host is ready).
+After the host has issued one of the Boot commands (either Boot Program RAM (0x0003) command or a Boot Flash (0x0006) command) of after the flash automatically executes, The host must poll the 12.1.21 Boot Status (0x25) register until the Host Interface Ready bit is asserted (Host is ready).
 At any time prior to or after this, the host may write the Host Interrupt Control register to configure the type of host interrupt signal desired - active high or low, level or pulse, and push-pull vs. open drain.
 Once configured by the host, subsequent host interrupts will be signaled this way.